-• Read Length vs Predicted Accuracy: Displays a heat map of CCS read lengths and predicted accuracies.
-The boundary between HiFi reads and other CCS reads is shown as a dashed line at QV 20.
-5mC Detections: If 5mC calling in CpG motifs was performed, this plot displays a reverse cumulative distribution of all detected CpG motifs according to their predicted probability of methylation.
-Creating run A run design specifies: desians The samples, reagents, and SMRT Cells to include in the sequencing run. • The run parameters such as movie time and loading to use for the sample.
+- Read Length vs Predicted Accuracy: Displays a heat map of CCS read lengths and predicted accuracies.
+The boundary between HiFi reads and other CCS reads is shown as a dashed line at QV 20. - 5mC Detections: If 5mC calling in CpG motifs was performed, this plot displays a reverse cumulative distribution of all detected CpG motifs according to their predicted probability of methylation.

+Creating run designs

+A run design specifies:

+- The samples, reagents, and SMRT Cells to include in the sequencing run. - The run parameters such as movie time and loading to use for the sample.

 After a run design is created, it becomes available from the Instrument Control Software (ICS), which is the touchscreen software used to select a run design, load the instrument, and then start the run.

-Run designs created in SMRT Link are accessible from all Revio, Seguel II and Sequel IIe systems linked to the same SMRT Link server.
-SMRT Link includes two different ways to create a run design: • Use SMRT Link's New Run Design screen to create a new run design.
-Create a CSV file, then import it using SMRT Link's Runs module.
-See "Creating run designs by importing a CSV file" on page 28 for details.
+Run designs created in SMRT Link are accessible from all Revio, Sequel II and Sequel IIe systems linked to the same SMRT Link server.

+SMRT Link includes two different ways to create a run design:

+- Use the SMRT Link New Run Design screen to create a new run design. - Create a CSV file, then import it using the SMRT Link Runs module.
+See "Creating run designs by importing a CSV file" on page 31 for details.

 Note: To create a run design, either use the New Run Design screen, or import a CSV file.
 Do not mix the two methods.

+Creating run designs for the RevioTM system

-Creating run 1.
-Access SMRT Link using the Chrome web browser.
-2. Select Runs from the Module menu. designs for the RevioTM system 3.
-Click + Create New Run.
-4. Ensure that Revio is selected as the instrument type.
-5. Enter a Run Name.
-(The software creates a new run name based on the current date and time; edit the name as needed.)
-6. Select a sequencing plate to specify Plate 1 as the sequencing plate for position 1 on the Revio work deck associated with this new run design.
+- 1. Access SMRT Link using the Chrome web browser. - Select Runs from the Module menu. - 3.
+Click + Create New Run. - 4.
+Ensure that Revio is selected as the instrument type. - 5.
+Enter a Run Name.
+(The software creates a new run name based on the current date and time; edit the name as needed.) - 6.
+Select a sequencing plate to specify Plate 1 as the sequencing plate for position 1 on the Revio work deck associated with this new run design.
 You can locate the lot number, serial number and expiration dates on the sequencing plate label.

 You can also scan the QR code on the sequencing plate label by using a laptop or webcam camera, then clicking the Scan button.
 This fills in the Lot, Serial and Expiry fields.

-Plate 1 Required 0 $\bigcirc$

-Revio® Sequ encing Plate 1.0 0 (4 rxn 🗲 😰

-Lot Serial Expiry

-Lot Serial Expiry